 There are a number of benefits for companies which move towards a more visual method of communication, with employee morale improving and communication becoming more streamlined as a result.

-Visualising a problem can also let you understand nuances that come with it which would otherwise be lost in a spreadsheet or other dense publication.
+Visualizing a problem can also let you understand nuances that come with it which would otherwise be lost in a spreadsheet or other dense publication.
 This can be useful for understanding the specifics of your business, as well as the long-term trends affecting your company.

 For executives that are struggling to get everything done in a day, visualizing can also make it easier to understand information.
 An eye-catching format can even help with knowledge retention, making it useful when you need to recall valuable company information.

 As visual thinking becomes standard across the business world, companies which can embrace this trend before their competition will likely see a range of different benefits.